cp3-llbb/HHbbWWAnalysis/README.md

 - `--Preselected` : will use the preselected leptons to build dilepton pairs (and procede with the highest-Pt one)
 - `--Fakeable` : will use the fakeable leptons to build dilepton pairs (and procede with the highest-Pt one), additionaly will perform several cuts for the fakeable selection
 - `--Tight`: will use the tight leptons to build dilepton pairs (and procede with the highest-Pt one), the fakeable dilepton pair needs to pass the tight criteria for both leptons (and if MC be gen latched)
-- `FakeExtrapolation` : the dilepton pairs are the one that failed the tight criterium for at least one of the lepton, but also they need both to be gen matched (apart from that condition : Tight + FakeExtrapolation = Fakeable)
+- `--FakeExtrapolation` : the dilepton pairs are the one that failed the tight criterium for at least one of the lepton, but also they need both to be gen matched (apart from that condition : Tight + FakeExtrapolation = Fakeable)
-- `OnlyYield`: Additional parameter to only plot the yield and no other plots
+- `--OnlyYield`: Additional parameter to only plot the yield and no other plots